 2.1 SINGLE/INDIVIDUAL GOLF MEMBERSHIP

 This Membership entitles the Member to all privileges of the golf course, driving range, tennis courts, pool, and Clubhouse.
+The Member’s spouse and family are not Members in this category and are subject to applicable guest fees.

 2.2 FAMILY GOLF MEMBERSHIP